speth/ember/readme.txt

 Getting Started with the 1dflameV2 Code

-[Last updated 5/21/2009]

-0. Dependinces: These directions assume you are using a Linux system with the following installed:
+0. Dependencies: These directions assume you are using a Linux system with the following installed:
+   * Python (>=2.6)
-   * Matlab
+   * Boost
-   * Boost.Build
+   * SCons
    * Cantera
-   * Sundials
+   * Sundials (2.4)
-   * Libconfig
+   * HDF5

 1. The 1dflameV2 code is stored in a Git repository on Pharos.
 To check out a copy of the code, run:

+    $ cd
+    $ mkdir -p src
+    $ cd src
-    $ git clone pharos:/var/cache/git/1dflameV2.git
+    $ git clone pharos.mit.edu:/var/cache/git/1dflameV2.git

-2. Edit the file "1dflameV2/Jamroot" to point to the correct include and library directories for your system.
+2. Edit the file "1dflameV2/SConstruct" to point to the correct include and library directories for your system.

 3. Compiling the Code:

     $ cd 1dflameV2
-    $ bjam
+    $ scons

-This produces the binary "bin/1dflameV2".
+This produces the python module "lib/_pyro.so".

+4. Add the "Pyro" Python module to your Python search path.
+The easiest way to do this is by creating a symlink into your user Python module path:

+    $ mkdir -p ~/.local/lib/python2.6/site-packages
+    $ ln -s ~/src/1dflameV2/lib ~/.local/lib/python2.6/site-packages/pyro

-4. Prepare your kinetics mechanism.
+5. Prepare your kinetics mechanism.
 If you're starting with a mechanism that's in the Chemkin format, it will need to be converted:

-    $ source /usr/local/bin/setup_cantera
+    $ source /wherever/cantera/is/installed/setup_cantera
     $ ck2cti -i <mech> -t <thermo> -tr <transport>

 This will produce mech.cti, which needs to be further converted: